ClassiCube/ClassiCube-Plugins/Scripting/readme.md

 Sets the application name (the name that appears in /clients)

-Note: This only takes effect when set before connected to the server
+Note: This is only sent to the server on initial connection

 ```boolean isSingleplayer()```